nopid/abcomp/README.md

 # Generalized Abelian Complexity

-This is the companion git repository for the paper *Effective Computation of Generalized Abelian Complexity for Pisot Type Substitutive Sequences*.
+This is the companion git repository for the paper [Effective Computation of Generalized Abelian Complexity for Pisot Type Substitutive Sequences](http://arxiv.org/abs/2504.13584).
 It contains source code and supplementary material produced to prepare the paper.
 Please cite the above paper when reporting, reproducing or extending the results.

 ## Direct access with Binder